ove/ove-services/packages/ove-service-layout/README.md

 ## Available layouts

-The layouts and parameters are available in [docs/LAYOUTS.md](docs/LAYOUTS.md)
+The layouts and parameters are available in the [layouts](docs/LAYOUTS.md) document.

 ## Unit tests